+Welcome to the Creatures Exhibit.
 Visitors to the Morbid Museum seek the dark and twisted corners of the world.
 They are both terrified and intrigued by the unknown.
 Tales of killers, monsters, and madmen are curated by the Master of Death, Mr. Siris Grim.
 Mr. Grim collects the darkness that everyone attempts to hide and displays it within the corridors of his gruesome gallery.
 Who will be next to purchase a ticket and walk the halls of the Morbid Museum?

-For our first installment of Free eBook Fridays we have my most recent book “The Tommy Gun.”
-I self-published this novella on January 22 as an eBook and paperback.
+On our next installment of Free eBook Fridays, we feature my most recent collection of poetry “Men Are Garbage”.
+This book has several personal stories and a few fun poems.
 Today only, until midnight, the eBook is available for a free download.
-Once a month I will offer one of my eBooks for free in the hopes that those who download it will read it and write a review on either Amazon or Goodreads.
+Once a month I offer one of my eBooks for free in the hopes that those who download it will read it and write a review on either Amazon or Goodreads.
 Reviews are not mandatory, but an honest review will help promote my works and are greatly appreciated.
 Get your free copy before the promotion ends.
 Download Here.